puzzle/amm-techlab/content/en/docs/03.0/kafka/kafka.md

 We do not rebuild our producer.
 Instead we use a prepared container image.
 Do two changes inside your file `<workspace>/deploymentConfig.yaml`.
 Change the image to `puzzle/quarkus-techlab-data-producer:kafka` and remove the ImageChange trigger.

+If you're interested in the code changes needed to connect to the kafka server, checkout the [kafka branch of the producer](https://github.com/puzzle/quarkus-techlab-data-producer/tree/kafka).

 ```
 {{< highlight YAML "hl_lines=22 27-28" >}}
 apiVersion: v1